altlinux/ALTMediaWriter/README.md

 ## Troubleshooting

-If you experience any problems with the application, like crashes or errors when writing to your drives, please open an issue here on Github.
+If you experience any problems with the application, like crashes or errors when writing to your drives, please open an issue here on altlinux.space.

 ## MD5 checksum